minio/docs/source/reference/minio-mc/mc-ilm-add.rst

 Expire All Objects at a Prefix, Retain Current Object Versions Longer Than Non-Current Object Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc:`mc ilm add` command with :mc-cmd:`~mc ilm add --prefix`, :mc-cmd:`~mc ilm add --expiry-days`, and :mc-cmd:`~mc ilm add --noncurrentversion-expiration-days` to expire current and non-current versions of an object at different times.
+Use the :mc:`mc ilm add` command with :mc-cmd:`~mc ilm add --prefix`, :mc-cmd:`~mc ilm add --expire-days`, and :mc-cmd:`~mc ilm add --noncurrent-expire-days` to expire current and non-current versions of an object at different times.

 .. code-block:: shell
    :class: copyable

-   mc ilm add --prefix "doc/" --expiry-days "300" --noncurrentversion-expiration-days "100" myminio/mybucket/
+   mc ilm add --prefix "doc/" --expire-days "300" --noncurrent-expire-days "100" myminio/mybucket/

 This command looks at the contents with the ``doc/`` prefix in the ``mybucket`` bucket on the ``myminio`` deployment.